1587/speaking-exam/00-part3.md

 Yes , I’d like to get online news alert, because  If there is any news, they will send me alert msg at once. it is very convenient.

 I think watching news on TV is not good.
-Because watching news On TV is  not convenient, we can't search for interesting new from TV can't send comments about the news, can't watching news in anytime and anywhere.

-Uh..
-Nowdays, Many people,Especially young people have no TV at their home, They use smartphone or computer a lot.
+Because It is inconvenient, Nowdays, young people usually have no TV at their home, They use smartphone or computer a lot. and we can't search for interesting news and send reiews by TV.
 ```